1964 Democratic National Convention: Nominations

-The Vice Presidency
+The vice presidency

-With the office of Vice President vacant since the murder of President Kennedy nine months previous, the question of who would fill it was paramount on the minds of the "chattering classes".
+With the office of Vice President vacant since the murder of President Kennedy nine months previous (the present solution of filling an intra-term vacancy as prescribed by the Twenty-fifth Amendment not being codified until 1967), the question of who would fill it was paramount on the minds of the *"chattering classes"*.
 It had been rumored that the President was going to choose his predecessor's brother-in-law Sargent Shriver but that Robert F. Kennedy had nixed this idea, claiming that he wasn't a real Kennedy and it would be impolitic to choose him.
 The Attorney General made it known that he deserved the second spot instead, but then President Johnson announced that sitting Cabinet members would not be under consideration.
+(A week after the convention, Kennedy resigned from the office of Attorney General to run for New York's Senate seat.)

 Speculation centered on Senate Majority Whip Hubert H. Humphrey, a perennial candidate who had run for either the presidential or vice presidential nomination in every election since 1952, and was a champion of civil rights.
 On the second day of the convention, LBJ invited Humphrey and Connecticut Senator Thomas Dodd to the White House for an extended job interview.
 After a long wait, the President announced that his choice was Humphrey, who was nominated by voice vote the following day.